Video by Parker Crane, Luke Thibault, Jetta Rae Robertson, Keith Brower Brown, and Maren Poitras

 Under a single-payer system, 95 percent of Californians would stand to get better care at lower overall costs.
 Currently, 30 cents of every dollar spent on healthcare goes in the pockets of insurance companies.
 A single-payer system would save money by eliminating shareholder profit needs and by creating greater leverage to negotiate prices with providers and pharmaceutical companies.
 Check out this FAQ on how single-payer works in general.

-Past efforts for single-payer legislation in California have come very close.
+Past legislative efforts for California single-payer have come very close.
 The unprecedented grassroots campaign for Prop.
 186 in 1994, though defeated by the for-profit insurance industry, set the stage for future efforts such as SB 840, which passed in 2006 and 2008 but was vetoed by governor Arnold Schwarzenegger both times.
 It was reintroduced as SB 810 in 2010, and in 2011 it came within a hair of passing.
 This year, with Republicans threatening to attack healthcare nationally, we have the momentum to make single-payer healthcare a reality in California.

 How Does Single-Payer Healthcare Relate to Socialism and the DSA?